ayyjohn/ayyjohn.github.io/_posts/2021-01-14-man-of-the-year.markdown

 # Getting Started

-The difference between this post and the former is the vote method.
+The difference between this contest and the former is the vote method.

-Last post was about clicking.
-This was about tweeting.
+To vote for Pepsi Rookie of the Year requires clicking.
+Walter Payton Man of the Year is done by tweets with a hashtag.

 Python's got a [Twitter bot API](https://docs.tweepy.org/en/latest/index.html) and this time I'm prepped to use it.
 Fuck javascript.
 This is Python territory.

-There are some minor API restrictions.
+Twitter's bot API has a few restrictions.
 I'll do my best not to break those and get banned.

 [Rochelle's currently in second place to Travis Kelce, and within striking difference](https://www.nfl.com/honors/man-of-the-year/).

 As I write this, he's down by 336,397 votes and the vote closes in 36 hours.

 That's about 156 votes per minute.
 That's more than enough to get my account blocked from twitter so I won't do that.